William Thomas McKnight, Jr.

-He was known as Bill, as “Mac” by his buddies, and he was known at West Philadelphia High School for being voted “best looking” in the Class of 1937.
-He…
+He was known as Bill, and as “Mac” by his buddies.
+The senior class at West Philadelphia High School chose to remember him and Josephine Maas as “best looking,” earning…

 Read MoreCharles Mangione, Jr.